ehtick/cad2data-Revit-IFC-DWG-DGN-pipeline-with-conversion-validation-qto/README.md

 </br>

 <h3 align="center">CAD/BIM (Revit, DWG, IFC, DGN) processing and conversion with batch handling, grouping, checks, cost estimation and QTO reports.
-Visualization of automation processes in open workflows</h3>
+Visualization of automation processes in open agents and workflows</h3>

 <p align="center">
-  Automate your CAD/BIM data extraction and transformation using UI or CMD with DDC and <a href="https://n8n.io">n8n</a>   </br> with no vendor lock-in, no Autodesk® or CAD licenses, and full control of your project data
+  Automate your CAD/BIM data extraction and transformation using DDC UI, ComandPromts, Powershell or Workflows with no vendor lock-in, no Autodesk® or CAD licenses, and full control of your project data
 </p>